 30. Persons with grounds to inspect declarations of conflict of interest shall be allowed access at the discretion of the Chairman of the Conflict of Interest Committee.

-31. The University has established a Conflict of Interest Committee to advise University bodies, ISIS Innovation Ltd, appointing authorities, and individual staff members or students (in appropriate circumstances).
+31. The University has established a Conflict of Interest Committee to advise University bodies, Oxford University Innovation Ltd, appointing authorities, and individual staff members or students (in appropriate circumstances).

 32. The Committee shall be responsible for:

-32.1 advising University bodies, ISIS Innovation Ltd, appointing authorities, and individual staff members or students (in appropriate circumstances);
+32.1 advising University bodies, Oxford University Innovation Ltd, appointing authorities, and individual staff members or students (in appropriate circumstances);